Mi1ax/TicTacToe/README.md

 # TicTacToe
-TicTacToe clone using C# + Monogame
+TicTacToe clone using C# + Monogame with custom Dyman library